 While in Russia, where we adopted our two children, my husband and I discovered these marvelous cheese pies.
-The traditional pastries can be served with a salad for a celebratory supper or shaped into bite-sized hors d’oeuvres. —Rachel Sauder, Tremont, Illinois
+The traditional pastries, named khachapuri, can be served with a salad for a celebratory supper or shaped into bite-sized hors d’oeuvres. —Rachel Sauder, Tremont, Illinois

 - 3-1/2 teaspoons active dry yeast